How Long Does It Take to Get a Settlement Check after an Accident?

 Personal injury settlements comprise two types of compensation — economic damages and non-economic damages.

-Economic damages cover the tangible and provable costs associated with your injury, such as lost wages from not being able to work, damage to your car or other property, and medical bills, which includes emergency room and doctor’s fees, surgery and aftercare, physical therapy, medication, and adaptations to your home to help you manage a permanent or long-term illness or disability.
+Economic damages cover the tangible and provable costs associated with your injury, such as lost wages from not being able to work, damage to your car or other property, and medical bills, which include emergency room and doctor’s fees, surgery and aftercare, physical therapy, medication, and adaptations to your home to help you manage a permanent or long-term illness or disability.

 Non-economic damages compensate you for the things that aren’t as easy to quantify, such as pain and suffering and loss of enjoyment.
 Non-economic damages are determined for each day your injuries affect your life or by adding a multiplier to your total economic damages.
 As such, these damages can be sizable and play a big role in supporting injury victims financially over the long term.

-Verbal Agreement
+1. Reaching a Verbal Agreement

-Signing the Release Forms
+2. Signing the Settlement Release

-Your Attorney Deposits Your Check and Deducts Fees
+4. Your Attorney Deposits Your Check and Deducts Fees

 When the insurance company sends the check to your personal injury attorney, your lawyer will deposit it into a trust account.
 Once the check has cleared, they will deduct liens (outstanding bills) and fees.